nutteloost/todo-swipe-card/README.md

 ```

 ## Customizing and Theming
-> **Important**: This card requires [card-mod](https://github.com/thomasloven/lovelace-card-mod) to be installed and working properly.
-Please note that since Todo Swipe Card applies internal card-mod styling for core functionality, some custom styling may conflict or behave unexpectedly.
-Test your customizations thoroughly and use CSS specificity or `!important` declarations when necessary.
+> ⚠ **Important**: Since Todo Swipe Card applies internal card-mod styling for core functionality, custom styling may occasionally conflict.
+If your customizations do not appear as expected, ensure your CSS selectors have sufficient specificity or add `!important` declarations to override internal styles.

 Todo Swipe Card v1.6.0 provides extensive customization capabilities through two primary methods: Home Assistant themes and card-mod styling.
 The card supports over twenty CSS variables that control every aspect of its appearance, from basic colors and typography to sophisticated pagination styling and transition effects.